CardSorting/DreamBeeSQL/handoff/strategy/normie-dev-methodology.md

 # ...
 5 minutes later
 ```

-## The Marie Kondo Developer Experience
+## The NORMIE DEV Developer Experience

 ### What Sparks Joy